 Depending on the video you are making, you’re probably going to need to learn some video production skills.
 The exception here is if you’re creating a video that uses footage that you haven’t shot yourself, like a reaction video, game review, or movie critique.
 With that in mind, even videos that fall under these categories will benefit from your face on camera.

 You can shoot your video with nothing more than a smartphone.
 However, if you’re willing to purchase (or have access to) a mirrorless or digital SLR, your videos will look better.
 This is especially true in low light situations.
 To help you get started, here is the best vlogging setup for under $1,000.
+You might also want to consider getting a ring light to boost the look and feel of your video instantly.

 Don’t worry too much about technical specifications to start with.
 Shooting in 4K is nice, but most content is still consumed at 1080p or below.
 Read our tips for shooting better video when you’re ready to tackle some of the more technical aspects of production like shutter speed and color profiles.